xiaosen7/nextjs-large-file-upload/README.md

 - Delete chunks after uploaded in server.
 - Hash validation in merging.
 - Delete chunks when merge failed.
+- Show error from server action in client side.

 ## TODO